krystofl/krystofl.github.io/about.md

 Together, these form a solid ethical foundation for one’s life.
 The first one always stood out to me:
 *to seek perfection of character*.
-In fact, Gichin Funakoshi, the founder of Shotokan Karate,
+Gichin Funakoshi, the founder of Shotokan Karate,
 [wrote that](https://en.wikipedia.org/wiki/Shotokan#Philosophy)
 "The ultimate aim of Karate lies not in victory or defeat, but in the perfection of the character of the participant."

-The principle is to *seek* perfection of character.
-The implication is that there is no true perfection of character, that true perfection is an unattainable ideal.
+The principle is to *seek* perfection of character, the implication being that there is no true perfection of character; that true perfection is an unattainable ideal.
-But that does not mean that we should not seek perfection - the act of seeking perfection is valuable in and of itself.
+But that does not mean that we should not seek it - the act of seeking perfection is valuable in and of itself.

 What does it mean to seek perfection of character?

 I think it starts with identifying the things that matter - the things you care about.
 If you don’t know where you’re going, how can you hope to get there?

-My favorite tool for making that goal explicit is writing a mission statement as described in Stephen Covey’s [The 7 Habits of Highly Effective People](https://www.goodreads.com/book/show/36072.The_7_Habits_of_Highly_Effective_People), among others.
+My favorite tool for making that explicit is writing a mission statement as described in Stephen Covey’s [The 7 Habits of Highly Effective People](https://www.goodreads.com/book/show/36072.The_7_Habits_of_Highly_Effective_People).

-So what’s mine?
-I have a page-long mission statement of guiding principles… and I have decided not to share it.
-The quest for perfection of character is deeply personal, and my understanding of what perfection looks like continues to evolve as I grow.
+I have a mission statement of guiding principles, but for the time being I have decided not to share it here.
+The quest for perfection of character is deeply personal, and my understanding of what perfection even looks like continues to evolve as I grow.
+The internet isn't always a great place for such nuanced journeys.

 In any case, words are cheap - it’s actions that ultimately matter.
 And so the standard that I ask you to hold me accountable to is as ambitious as it is vague: to be an all-around good guy.
+I'll see you out there!

 [Contact Krystof]({{site.url}}/contact/)